 - the compute continuum.

-Going forward, we are open to more working group proposals in other areas of interest such as:
+More working group proposals appeared in other areas of interest such as:

 - persistent identifiers (PIDs)